Triplex Plunger Pump Pulsation Problems: Causes, Effects and Control Methods

 How to Diagnose Pulsation Problems Correctly

-Diagnosis should start with a simple observation of the complete system.
-Do not focus only on the pump skid.
-Watch the suction line, discharge line, pressure gauge, dampener, supports, flexible hose, relief valve, and downstream control valve.
-Many pulsation problems are system problems, not only pump defects.
+Watch the suction line, discharge line, pressure gauge, dampener, supports, flexible hose, relief valve, and downstream control valve while the pump is running.
+Many pulsation problems are created by the system around the pump, even when the pump components are in acceptable condition.

 Control Methods for Triplex Plunger Pump Pulsation

 Good suction design is equally important.
 Use adequate suction pipe size, avoid unnecessary elbows, keep suction lines short, maintain flooded suction where possible, and prevent air entry.
 A suction stabilizer may be required when the suction line is long or when the liquid supply is not steady.
-Suction problems often create discharge problems, so correcting only the discharge side may not solve the issue.

 Maintenance Practices That Prevent Pulsation Trouble